BurkeStrang/az-204/Documentation/README.md

 Quotas are usually used for controlling call rates over a longer period of time.
 For example, they can set the total number of calls that a particular subscriber can make within a given month.
 For monetizing your API, quotas can also be set differently for tier-based subscriptions.
 For example, a Basic tier subscription might be able to make no more than 10,000 calls a month but a Premium tier could go up to 100,000,000 calls each month.

+Rates are meant to control peaks.
+Quotas are meant to control volumes.
+The renewal period for quotas cannot be set to less than 3,600s, or one hour.

 Within Azure API Management, rate limits are typically propagated faster across the nodes to protect against spikes.
 In contrast, usage quota information is used over a longer term and hence its implementation is different.

 ```